ngs-docs/angus/transcriptome-assembly.md

 Learning objectives:

-	* Learn what is Transcriptome assembly?
+	* Learn what transcriptome assembly is
-	* Different types of assemblies
+	* Learn to differentiate different types of assemblies
-	* How do assemblers work?
+	* Discuss how do assemblers work
-	* Checking the quality of assembly
+	* Learn to check the quality of a transcriptome assembly
-	* Understanding Transcriptome assembly

 In [variant calling](http://angus.readthedocs.io/en/2019/mapping-variant-calling.html), we mapped reads to a reference and looked systematically for differences.